This post may contain affiliate links.

 Cairns, Australia, is one of the stepping off points for snorkelling the Great Barrier Reef, but is there a beach in Cairns?
 No, actually, there’s not in Cairns City itself.
 There is a pretty esplanade walkway and a narrow strip of sand but mostly Cairns has a busy estuary and salt water crocodiles, big ones.
 We also have stinger season in this part of the world, jellyfish visit our waters from around November to May, making unprotected swimming a fairly bad choice.

 So, on a hot, tropical day what to do to cool off?
-If you really want a beach you can drive a little way north of Cairns, there are plenty of beautiful beaches between Cairns and Port Douglas, but the best options for getting wet, I think, are The Lagoon, Muddies and Sugar World.
-We also have some fresh water swimming holes and waterfalls nearby.
-Information on these and other swimming spots in and around Cairns.
+If you really want a beach you can drive a little way north of central Cairns, there are plenty of beautiful beaches between Cairns CBD and Port Douglas, many with stinger nets to keep you safe.

 Is There a Beach in Cairns?

 We also have crocodiles up here so you’re much safer using the Cairns Lagoon, below.
-It’s just behind the esplanade with views out to sea, it has sand or grass to sprawl on.
-You may as well be at the beach!
+It’s just behind the esplanade with views out to sea and it has sand or grass to sprawl on.

 The Lagoon, Cairns Esplanade